 Twenty-five years ago, there weren’t other options available to the diner except for expensive, traditional marketing.
 With the evolution of technology and the way civilization consumes information, successful marketing has changed to become less disruptive and more integrated.
 Yet, many companies still have marketing strategies that appear to look like they are from the 1990’s, or even worse, the 1950’s.

-As a technology company located in Montana, it’s important to utilize modern marketing methods to increase your reach and deliver relevant content to your key demographic.
+As a technology company, it’s important to utilize modern marketing methods to increase your reach and deliver relevant content to your key demographic.
 Inbound marketing is a methodology that uses storytelling and remarkable content to attract your company’s best demographic – the demographic who drives revenue.

 In his book, Permission Marketing, Seth Godin explains that companies have a new privilege (not the right) to deliver anticipated, personal and relevant messages to people who actually want to get them.
 This new type of marketing recognizes customers have the power to ignore marketing and it treats people with respect to earn their attention and brand loyalty.
 Just like you wouldn’t make a first impression by immediately asking a customer in a showroom for the sale, you shouldn’t do that in digital marketing either.
 Start by focusing on the relationship.
 Inbound marketing focuses on building relationships with key personas and nurturing potential customers through a process until you’ve earned their trust and are positioned as a key resource to fulfill their needs.
 At that point, it’s a softer and easier sell.